-MARVIN M. CULLOM, Professor of Clinical Ophthalmology and Otolarngology.

-WILLIAM G. KENNON, Professor of Clinical Ophthalmology and Otolaryngology.

-ROBERT E. SULLIVAN, Associate Professor of Clinical Ophthalmology and Otolaryngology.

-EUGENE ORR, Assistant Professor of Clinical Ophthalmology and
+- MARVIN M. CULLOM, Professor of Clinical Ophthalmology and Otolarngology. - WILLIAM G. KENNON, Professor of Clinical Ophthalmology and Otolaryngology. - ROBERT E. SULLIVAN, Associate Professor of Clinical Ophthalmology and Otolaryngology. - EUGENE ORR, Assistant Professor of Clinical Ophthalmology and Otolaryngology. - E. L. Roberts, Instructor in Clinical Ophthalmology and Otolaryngology.

-Otolaryngology.

-- E. L. ROBERTS, Instructor in Clinical Ophthalmology and Otolaryngology.
 Guy M. Maness, Instructor in Ophthalmology and Otolaryngology. - J. L. BRYAN, Assistant in Clinical Ophthalmology and Otolaryngology.

-JERE W. CALDWELL, Assistant in Clinical Ophthalmology and Otolaryngology.

-J. P. CRAWFORD, Assistant in Clinical Ophthalmology and Otolaryngology.

-J. J. FREY, Assistant in Clinical Ophthalmology and Otolaryngology.

-FREDERICK E. HASTY, Assistant in Clinical Ophthalmology and Otolaryngology.

-BRUCE P'POOL, Assistant in Clinical Ophthalmology and Otolaryngol-

-ROBERT J. WARNER, Assistant in Clinical Ophthalmology and Otolaryng ology.

-W. W. WILKERSON, JR., Assistant in Clinical Ophthalmology and Otolaryngology.

-1. OPHTHALMOLOGY.
+JERE W. CALDWELL, Assistant in Clinical Ophthalmology and Otolaryngology. - J. P. CRAWFORD, Assistant in Clinical Ophthalmology and Otolaryngology. - J. J. Frey, Assistant in Clinical Ophthalmology and Otolaryngology.
+Frederick E. Hasty, Assistant in Clinical Ophthalmology and Otolaryngology. - D. BRUCE P'POOL, Assistant in Clinical Ophthalmology and Otoloryngology. - ROBERT J. WARNER, Assistant in Clinical Ophthalmology and Otolaryngology. - W. W. WILKERSON, JR., Assistant in Clinical Ophthalmology and Otolaryngology. - KATE SAVAGE ZERFOSS, Assistant in Clinical Ophthalmology. - 1.
+Ophthalmology.
 A course of lectures is given on the more common diseases and injuries of the eye and the various causes of disturbed vision.
 The physiology and anatomy of the eye are briefly reviewed.